September 17, 2018

-The year 2018 marks the 25th Anniversary of OWSD – and with members organizing special workshops, conferences, meetings and even a fun run around the world, we're celebrating 25 years of bringing women scientists together.
-We've invited our members, fellows, or anyone affected by OWSD to take part in a video competition to tell us why they celebrate OWSD.
-Here are some of the other ways our National Chapters and other members are marking the occasion:
+The year 2018 marked the 25th Anniversary of OWSD, and with members organizing special workshops, conferences, meetings and even a fun run around the world, we celebrated 25 years of bringing women scientists together.
+We invited our members, fellows, or anyone affected by OWSD to take part in a video competition to tell us why they celebrate OWSD.
+Here are some of the other ways our National Chapters and other members marked the occasion:

-From 16-19 October, the Rwanda OWSD National Chapter will also host a Women in Science workshop and OWSD 25th Anniversary celebration in collaboration with the East African Institute for Fundamental Research (EAIFR) and the University of Rwanda.
-The workshop follows from a series of career development workshops for women in physics held at the International Center for Theoretical Physics (ICTP).
-The 4-day workshop will be held at the EAIFR premises of the University of Rwanda, and will combine a variety of interactive discussions, training sessions and other activities to help women in science share their experiences, gain self-confidence and acquire extra skills to facilitate their success in science.
+From 16-19 October, the Rwanda OWSD National Chapter also hosted a Women in Science workshop and OWSD 25th Anniversary celebration in collaboration with the East African Institute for Fundamental Research (EAIFR) and the University of Rwanda.
+The workshop followed from a series of career development workshops for women in physics held at the International Center for Theoretical Physics (ICTP).
+The 4-day workshop was be held at the EAIFR premises of the University of Rwanda, and combined a variety of interactive discussions, training sessions and other activities to help women in science share their experiences, gain self-confidence and acquire extra skills to facilitate their success in science.
 Learn more about the workshop here.